mre/envy/README.md

 # envy

-A magical little tool that takes care of your environment settings.

-## What?

-It sets environment variables when you enter a directory that matches a regular expression.
+...sets environment variables when you enter a directory that matches a regular expression.

 ## Example

-At work, I have to set some environment variables whenever I'm working on certain projects.
-For example, these can be Google Cloud settings, my Consul or Docker config.
+At work, I have to set some environment variables everytime I'm working on certain projects.
+For example, these can be Google Cloud settings, the Consul host or Docker configs.

 It's tedious to do that myself every time.

-[direnv] automatically loads `.env` files, but I didn't want to clutter my system with `.env` files and I need the same environment variables in a few unrelated projects and I don't want to have to keep the the `.env` files in sync.
+[direnv] automatically loads `.env` files, but I don't want to clutter my system with `.env` files.
+Also I need the same environment variables in a few unrelated projects and I don't want to keep the `.env` files in sync.

+Thus, envy was born.

-Thus, envy uses a config file that defines, what environment variables to set:
+It uses a config file that defines, what environment variables to set when:

 ```toml
 [[paths]]